Food is Medicine

 Thankfully, we do not have to rely solely on food as medicine as they had to way back in 400 BC, but let’s consider that our food choices can make a big difference in our recovery and quality of life.
 And a great thing about living in the 21st century is that we have wonderful science to help us make good choices.

-As I read through recent literature including my previously quote review article, the 2015 review in BMC Medicine (Nutrition, Dietary Interventions, and Prostate Cancer), I do recognize how confusing the research can be with one study conflicting another.1 As a prostate cancer patient researching and studying which treatment options to choose, the idea of now weeding through more literature and recommendations could be overwhelming for sure.
+I do recognize how confusing the research can be with one study conflicting another.
+As a prostate cancer patient researching and studying which treatment options to choose, the idea of now weeding through more literature and recommendations could be overwhelming for sure.
 My hope is that this article will provide a direction that will make your food choices more simplified.

 An option: the mediterranean diet

-“If other researchers confirm these results, the promotion of the Mediterranean dietary pattern might be an efficient way of reducing the risk of developing advanced PC, in addition to lowering the risk of other prevalent health problems in men such as cardiovascular disease.
-Dietary recommendations should take into account whole patterns instead of focusing on individual foods."2
+One of the co-authors of a 2018 study in the Journal of Urology on this topic stated: “If other researchers confirm these results, the promotion of the Mediterranean dietary pattern might be an efficient way of reducing the risk of developing advanced PC, in addition to lowering the risk of other prevalent health problems in men such as cardiovascular disease."1

 Diet is all about balance